LazyRacc00n/NetworkAnalysis_3Assignment/README.md

 Once all the previous parameters are set, all the nodes are initialized to *S* (no one infected ).
 Then, the algorithm is executed until convergence, i.e., until all the individuals are in the state *R*: for each infected node are checked the neighbors, a random number is sampled, and if the result is less than *p*, a contagion occurs and those neighbor is moved to the state I. Then, if for an infected  node, a minimum of <img src="https://latex.codecogs.com/svg.image?\inline&space;T_i"/> time steps have elapsed, it is moved to the state *R* with probability *q*.

-Hence we have plotted the model with the two types of network, testing different parameters, in order to observe the different behaviors of the model.
+Hence, we have plotted the model with the two types of network, testing different parameters, in order to observe the different behaviors of the model.
 Therefore, we plotted a graph showing the evolution of the relative number of nodes in the three states S,I,R, for each time step.
 For the smaller network ( Karate Club ), we have build also a gif, which shows the evolution of the spread epidemic.

 ### Karate Club Graph